Table of Contents

 - If you have resolved the issue directly with the cardholder, provide proof, such as written correspondence, that proves they no longer wish to dispute the charge.

-Now that the EMV liability shift has taken effect, it is extremely important to upgrade their terminals to be complaint with EMV chip technology and capable of utilizing PIN-entry verification.
 The EMV standard prevents the use of counterfeited or stolen cards and has proven highly effective at reducing card-present fraud.
 It is in every merchant’s best interests to take advantage of this.

 The following best practices can help you avoid this kind of chargeback:

 - Upgrade or replace all of your payment terminals for EMV and PIN capability.

 - Always follow the recommended procedures for processing EMV chip transactions.

 - Always obtain proper authorization approval and an electronic or manual imprint for every card-present transaction

 - Always use the appropriate cardholder verification method for the transaction.

 - Train your staff on how to process card-present transactions correctly.